 For me, it was all about the sauce.
 Brown sauce.
 Yummy, amazing make-my-mouth-water kind of sauce.
 I poured it on my noodles; would eat it with a spoon like soup.

 We moved when I was 10.
 It never dawned on me that might be the last time in my life I would experience my favorite food.
 But it was.
-That is, until just a few months ago when I had a true Eureka! moment.
+That is, until I had a true Eureka! moment.
 I discovered Nagi, the food blogger at RecipeTinEats.com.

 Seriously, for decades I have been on a mission to learn how to prepare really great Asian food—Japanese, Chinese, Thai—all of those cuisines, and sadly without much success.
 I could never get the sauce right.
 That’s because I’ve depended on bottled stuff in the Asian aisle of the grocery store.
 Over and again I would be so disappointed.